 Got any New Year goals?
 How did you go last year?
 Tick any off?
 I have been reflecting on this New Year goals "tradition".
-Actually, the more I reflect on it the more I realise it isn't a tradition but an industry hype.
-"New Year, new me" is one example of industry hype.
-With each such thought they are seeding the idea that you are the old you and hence there is something undesirable with that.
-What is needed is a new you.
+Actually, the more I reflect on it the more I realise it isn't a tradition as such but an industry hype.
+"New Year, new me" is one example of ... let's call it what it is: marketing.
+With each such thought they are seeding the idea that you are the old you and hence there is something undesirable with that. aaand what is needed is a "new you".
 What isn't declared is that the old you cannot be fresh, awesome, thin, strong, healthy (insert your own weak spot) without some diet, some bootcamp, some product or service.
-Of course they are because that new you industry has brought in a whopping revenue stream for its masters.
+Of course they are because, that new you industry has brought in a whopping revenue stream for it's masters.
 And, as you may know it is based on a lie that you are not ok as you are... shame shame, no wonder it is a hard slog keeping those goals or indeed keeping up with fashion but that's another story.

 Of course if you need help because that year or decade has also left you with some lower back pain, a dodgy shoulder or hip, I can help you with that.
 It's still not a goal nor is there any shame in that.

 For this and every New Year, instead of shaming I would like to leave you with a few ideas that I find are useful in supporting me no matter what life throws up.
 I bet if you stick with them for a while they will become your daily habits that keep you healthy in the most basic but important way.